HIV Care Continuum

 Health care providers in Minnesota typically only do one lab test per year for patients whose HIV infection is well managed.
 We are able to get a better sense of HIV care in Minnesota using one lab test for the ‘retention in care’ data point, instead of two lab tests that the CDC usually publishes in their care continuum.

 The goal of HIV treatment is to achieve viral suppression, meaning the amount of HIV in the body is very low or undetectable.
-This is important for people living with HIV to stay healthy, live longer, and people living with HIV who can get and stay virally suppressed have effectively no risk of transmitting HIV to their sex partners.
+This is important for people living with HIV to stay healthy and live longer.
+We also know that people living with HIV who get and stay virally suppressed can't pass HIV to their sex partners.
 Learn more at Undetectable = Untransmittable (U=U).

-bDefined as people diagnosed aged 13 or more with HIV infection (regardless of stage at diagnosis) through year end 2016 who were alive at year-end 2017.
+bDefined as people diagnosed aged 13 or more with HIV infection (regardless of stage at diagnosis) through year-end 2018, who were alive at year-end 2019.